-My kitchen has been busy this weekend (the crumbs everywhere say it all) but I am so excited to introduce you to this Glazed Lemon Bundt Cake.
-One with a soft and flavourful crumb and a tart but sweet drippy glaze.
+I’m so excited to introduce you to this Glazed Lemon Bundt Cake.
+One with a soft and flavourful crumb and a tart but sweet drippy raspberry glaze.

 I know what you’re thinking.
 No peanut butter?
 No cookie dough?
-Don’t worry, there’s more of that on its way, but today we are going back to the basics.
-A simple, lovely and luscious lemon cake with an easy lemon glaze, perfect for a morning or afternoon tea.
-You know I am all about over the top desserts but sometimes there is nothing better than a lovely fresh citrus cake.
+Don’t worry, there’s more of that on the way, but today we’re going back to basics.
+A simple lemon cake with an easy raspberry glaze, perfect for morning or afternoon tea.
+You know I’m ALL about over-the-top desserts but sometimes there is nothing better than a lovely fresh citrus cake.

 Glazed Lemon Bundt Cake